gomaGift/gomaGift/README.md

-- 👋 Hi, I’m @gomaGift
+ 👋 Hi, I’m @gomaGift
-- 👀 I’m a life learner,open minded with a growth oriented mindset.
+- 🌱 I’m a lifelong learner, open-minded, and driven by a growth-oriented mindset.
-- 🌱 Final year Systems Engineering Student at th University of Zambia
+- 🎓 Systems Engineering Graduate from the University of Zambia.
+- 💻 Backend Developer
+- 👀 Passionate about technology, problem-solving, and collaboration.
-- 💞️ I’m looking to collaborate, Learning and Contribution
+- 💞️ Excited to learn, collaborate, and contribute to innovative projects.
-- 📫 How to reach me : gomagiftk01@gmail.com /whatsapp: +260976693699
+- 📫 Reach me at: gomagiftk01@gmail.com | WhatsApp: +260976693699

 <!---
 gomaGift/gomaGift is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->